Connecticut Corporate Bylaws Template

 Connecticut Corporate Laws

-• Corporate Tax Rate: Connecticut imposes a 7.5% tax on corporations.
+• Corporate Tax: Connecticut imposes a 7.5% tax on corporations.
 [2]

 • Board Of Directors: The bylaws explicitly define the number of directors on the board and “may be increased or decreased from time to time” through amendments to its provisions.
 [3]